Xpository/Gameboy-Emulator/README.md

 **ENGLISH** 🇺🇸

-Because of the many problems regarding launch.json and task.json here are the *args* we used while developing.
+Due to many issues we encountered regarding launch.json and task.json, we provide you with the args used by us.
-Even if its primitive and not so scalable way of doing it, its the best we have for the time being.
+It is an early-stage of development as it is the best we can do for now.

 #### **LAUNCH.JSON**
 ```